 A generative video work

-A new generative work – a system which produces new material each time it is run – commenting on what could be the new normal for artmaking.
+A generative work which produces new material each time it is run, commenting on what could be the new normal for artmaking post-COVID.

 With each generation, the system selects player’s videos to play the generated parts based upon available notes; a second pass is made to correct problems of doublings and orchestration.
 Two movement videos, pre-segmented based upon unique movement aspects, are assigned to specific notes.
 The first section presents “Zoomers”, randomly selected from a database of contributed videos, building a 4×4 video grid.

 Video processing increases on the movers during the second section, and their videos expand out of their “Zoom” boxes; performer videos begin to slide toward the centre while their images slowly become “shadows” of their former selves; Zoomers fade to black and white and recede further and further into the blackness.